Costello1329/cpp-mipt-2021/readme.md

 ### Exam:
 I will conduct two online examinations:
-+ In the firts semester you'll have to solve contest and attend the talk.
++ In the first semester you'll have to solve examination contest and attend the talk.
+Contest costs `30` points, and it's limited in time (look above to find the link).
+Talk costs `10`.
+During a talk, you'll get one random ticket from the [first semester tickets list]()
-+
-Each exam costs `40` points in total.
++ In the second semester you'll have to only attend the talk.
+Talk costs `30` points in total.
+During a talk, you'll get two random tickets from the [second semester tickets list]() and receive one problem to solve (of course, you'll have to code).
+Each of two tickets can give you up to `10` points as well as a problem.

 ### Final grade:
 You'll have two final grades for each of the semesters.
 Your final grade for every semester can be calculated with this formula: `semester_score >= 30 ? round(semester_score / 10) : retake()`.